Sunny Balwani: Early life and education

-Ramesh Balwani was born in Sindh, Pakistan into an upper middle-class Sindhi Hindu farming family.
-He attended Aitchison College, a prestigious boarding school in Lahore.
-He stayed there until 1984, receiving an education the British colonialists had designated for "youths of good family".
-Balwani speaks Sindhi, his native language and Urdu, Hindi and English.
+Ramesh Balwani was born in West Pakistan (Sindh, Pakistan), into an upper middle-class Sindhi Hindu farming family.
+He attended Aitchison College, a prestigious boarding school in Lahore, until 1984.
+Balwani speaks Sindhi, Urdu, Hindi and English.

 His family eventually moved to India "because being a Hindu in a mostly all-Muslim country of Pakistan was very difficult" according to Balwani's personal lawyer.
 Later they immigrated to the United States.
 In the Spring 1987 semester, Balwani began undergraduate studies at the University of Texas at Austin as an international student where he was a member of the Pakistani Students Association.
 "He was very patriotically Pakistani," said one friend of Balwani's at the time, "He was one of us."
 Balwani left the campus sometime after 1991 to begin working; he would eventually complete a degree, but not until 1997 with a bachelor's in information systems.

 Despite research into the question by The New York Times, it is unknown when, or why, he took the nickname "Sunny".
-In official documents from the late 1990s, and on divorce papers from 2002, he was known as Ramesh, his given name.
+In official documents from the late 1990s and on divorce papers from 2002, he was known as Ramesh, his given name.
 By 2012, he was signing papers at Theranos as Sunny Balwani.

 Career

 In the 1990s, Balwani worked for Lotus Software and Microsoft.
 During Balwani's tenure at Microsoft he worked in sales.
-He claims to have written thousands of lines of code; however, independent investigations could not verify this, and numerous Microsoft managers who were asked about him could not remember him.
+He claims to have written thousands of lines of code.
+However, independent investigations could not verify this, and numerous Microsoft managers who were asked about him could not remember him.
 While at Microsoft, he met a Japanese artist, Keiko Fujimoto, who became his wife.

-In late 1999 he joined CommerceBid.com as President.
+In late 1999, he joined CommerceBid.com as president.
 It was a software development company that helped businesses buy and sell items via auctions over the burgeoning Internet.
 In 1999, the company was purchased by Commerce One, another business development software company with a high valuation.
 The buyout was done entirely with stock, and Balwani joined the board of the new company.
 In July 2000, Balwani sold his shares in Commerce One, netting nearly $40 million shortly before the company went out of business, just before the dot com bubble burst.
-He later went back to school and received a Master of Business Administration from the University of California, Berkeley in 2003.
+He later went back to school and received a Master of Business Administration from the Haas School of Business at University of California, Berkeley in 2003.
 He spent another four years in a computer science graduate program at Stanford University, but dropped out in 2008.

 While enrolled at Berkeley, Balwani, who was 37 at the time, met Elizabeth Holmes, who was 18 and in her senior year of high school.
 Holmes pursued an undergraduate degree in chemical engineering at Stanford, but later dropped out to focus full-time on Theranos.